carlo088/iac_duke_course/2_CloudVirtualization_Containers_APIs/kubernetes-hello-world-python-flask/README.md

         - containerPort: 8080
 ```

-* Verify the container is running

-`kubectl get pods`
+* Verify the container is running: `kubectl get pods`

 Here is the output: